We're sorry but this app doesn't work properly without JavaScript enabled. Please enable it to continue.

 To create a PR (or in GitLab, it's called a "merge request", but it's basically the same) you push a new branch to GitHub that contains your proposed changes, then open a PR to merge that branch into the target branch (often main).

-To be a good citizen, you should typicall rebase your branch onto the latest main (or whatever the repo uses as the mainline) before opening the PR.
-That usually reduces merge pain by keeping your branch up to date, but it doesn’t guarantee a conflict-free merge if main keeps moving.
+To be a good citizen, you should typically rebase your branch onto the latest main (or whatever the repo uses as the mainline) before opening the PR.
+That usually reduces merge pain by keeping your branch up to date, but it doesn't guarantee a conflict-free merge if main keeps moving.
 It can also make a fast-forward merge possible, but whether the PR actually fast-forwards depends on repo settings and what changes land after your rebase.

 What Does a Practical Team Workflow Look Like?